 Our parents have spent so much of their lives taking care of us.
 When it becomes our turn to look after them, we want to do our best.
 But this sentiment can be met with several challenges as they age, especially if they begin to develop signs of dementia.
-You may start to explore the options of keeping them at home or moving them into a comfortable senior living community.

 Knowing the Signs of Dementia